Tomuos/Tomuos/README.md

 A brief summary

 - Binance charity partnered with the School of Code
-- we were invited to chat with them about what it's like getting into the school of code, what we learned and how they helped us gain confidence
+- We were invited to chat with them about what it's like getting into the school of code, what we learned and how they helped us gain confidence
 - You will see demos for apps made by the Kindr team and 8Bit